 Regular measurements and reporting keep our PUE at optimal levels, even as we increase equipment density and add customers.

 The company also recently became the first certified B Corp in Wyoming and one of the first data centers to pass the assessment.
 B Corporations are certified by the nonprofit organization B Lab as having voluntarily met the rigorous standards of social and environmental performance, accountability, and transparency within the overall goal of redefining success in business.
 Green House Data joins other B Corps like New Belgium Brewing, Etsy, Renewable Choice and Patagonia.
-As of January 2014, there are more than 900 Certified B Corporations from over 60 industries and 29 countries, representing a diverse multi-billion dollar marketplace.
+There are more than 1,200 Certified B Corporations from over 120 industries and 38 countries, representing a diverse multi-billion dollar marketplace.